 There is general consensus on the crucial importance of this concept: all mental health stakeholders – e.g. patients, health care professionals, policymakers, care and service providers – agree that person-centredness is essential if appropriate.
 Effective and high-quality mental health care services are to be developed and delivered.
 And indeed, a number of recent and current EU-funded research projects explicitly take into account this perspective.

 As the EU is about to embark on a new, comprehensive and large-scale research programme, the Interest Group, GAMIAN-Europe and the EPA believe that the time is ripe to organise a policy event with a specific focus on person-centred mental health research and care.

 - underline the importance of person-centred mental health research and care and increase the visibility of this topic;

 - exchange views on how a person-centred perspective can be ensured in EU funded and other research addressing mental health;

 - inform about ongoing research focusing on mental health in a person-centred way;

 - stimulate discussion amongst stakeholders and forge links for future cooperation;

 - underline the importance for Horizon Europe to take person-centredness as a guiding principle for future EU-funded mental health research.

-We hope to welcome many of you on that occasion so that we can make a strong case to ensure a meaningful place for person-centred mental health research and care at EU and national level.
+Thank you to all who joined us on that occasion so that we can make a strong case to ensure a meaningful place for person-centred mental health research and care at EU and national level.

 Marian Harkin MEP Hilkka Karkkainen Silvana Galderisi